theovidal/raspexy-bot/README.md

 # RaspexyBot

-A personal bot to manage my Raspberry Pi.
+A Telegram bot to manage a Raspberry Pi.

 ## 📜 Credits